 In 2014, DC High School made the top 30 of 610 high schools in the state of Minnesota.
-For this achievement, the school received a silver medal by US News & World Report, which works with the American Institute for Research in Washington, DC to generate the report, based on “the key principle that a great high school must serve all its students well, not just those who are college-bound.”
+For this achievement, the school received a silver medal from US News & World Report, which works with the American Institute for Research in Washington, DC to generate the report, based on “the key principle that a great high school must serve all its students well, not just those who are college-bound.”
 It uses state proficiency benchmarks as indicators.
 Schools were also assessed on the degree in which they provide college-level coursework.

 To achieve its goals, the DC School District strives to keep a healthy fund balance, competitive contracts, and reasonable class sizes.
 The school board’s leadership is student-centered and conservative, continuing a long tradition of sound governance.

 In addition to maintaining and improving programs for students, the district is able to provide high-quality facilities for both academics and extracurriculars.
 In 2013, the district implemented a new controlled access policy, installing a buzzer and camera systems at the entrance of each building as an added measure of security.

 “Our students perform at a high level and receive an excellent opportunity, for a low cost,” explained Superintendent Jeff Powers.
 “We are an efficient and effective school system.”

 The school district’s K-12 population is about 2,200.
 Schools include Dassel Elementary, located in the heart of Dassel; Cokato Elementary, located next to Peterson Park near downtown Cokato; the Dassel-Cokato Alternative Learning Center (ALC), located on Highway 12 in Cokato; and the Dassel-Cokato High School/Middle School, and the Early Childhood Family Education Center, all located between Dassel and Cokato on US Highway 12.